Universality criterion sets for quadratic forms over number fields: Indecomposable elements, rational integers

 Now we shall switch our attention from indecomposable elements to rational integers.
 Note that the first claim of the following statement is clear from the preceding discussion, as $1$ is always a squarefree indecomposable element.

 \begin{proposition} Let $K$ be a totally real number field.
-Then: \begin{enumerate} \item $1 \in \Cdiag_K$; \item $2 \in \CC_K$ if and only if $2 \in \Cdiag_K$, which happens if and only if $2$ is squarefree in $K$; \item if both $2$ and $3$ are squarefree in $K$ and $\sqrt5 \notin K$, then $3 \in \Cdiag_K$. \end{enumerate} \end{proposition} \begin{proof} In all parts, we use Proposition \ref{pr:critical}.
+Then: \begin{enumerate} \item[(a)] $1 \in \Cdiag_K$; \item[(b)] $2 \in \CC_K$ if and only if $2 \in \Cdiag_K$, which happens if and only if $2$ is squarefree in $K$; \item[(c)] if both $2$ and $3$ are squarefree in $K$ and $\sqrt5 \notin K$, then $3 \in \Cdiag_K$. \end{enumerate} \end{proposition} \begin{proof} In all parts, we use Proposition \ref{pr:critical}.
 The claim about $1$ is trivial, as $\{0\}$ has truant $1$.
 Further, we use the fact that the only decompositions of $2$ and $3$ as a sum of two or more totally positive algebraic integers are $2=1+1$ and $3=2+1=1+1+1=\bigl(\frac{1+\sqrt5}{2}\bigr)^2+\bigl(\frac{1-\sqrt5}{2}\bigr)^2$.
-This follows from known results on the Schur--Siegel--Smythe trace problem: in such a decomposition, at least one of the summands has to have absolute trace at most $3/2$, and the only such elements are $1$ and $\frac{3\pm\sqrt5}{2}$.
+This follows from known results on the Schur--Siegel--Smythe trace problem \cite[Theorem III]{Si1}: in such a decomposition, at least one of the summands must have absolute trace at most $3/2$, and the only such elements are $1$ and $\frac{3\pm\sqrt5}{2}$.
+For an explicit proof concerning the decompositions of $2$ and $3$, see \cite[Lemma 2.2]{KKK}.

 Clearly $2 \in \Cdiag_K$ implies $2 \in \CC_K$, which in turn implies that $2$ is squarefree.
 We close the circle of implications by constructing a diagonal lattice $D$ with truant $2$, assuming that $2$ is squarefree.
 Consider all squarefree elements of $\OO$ with norm under $\NN(2)$ and let $\alpha_1,\ldots,\alpha_n$ be their representatives.
 Then $D = \qf{\alpha_1,\ldots,\alpha_n}$ is a suitable lattice; it fails to represent $2$, since $2 \not\to \qf{\alpha_i}$ for every $i$ by the squarefree property of $2$, and $1$ is represented only by one of the forms $\qf{\alpha_i}$, not by two of them.